dotnet/docs/docs/csharp/fundamentals/program-structure/top-level-statements.md

 > CS8802 Only one compilation unit can have top-level statements.

-A project can have any number of additional source code files that don't have top-level statements.
+A project can have any number of source code files that don't have top-level statements.

 ## No other entry points